-- In the first instance take their concern/key issue to the class teacher and the class teacher will then feedback this information to the Senior Leadership Team / Headteacher. - Following this a meeting with the Headteacher / member of the Senior Leadership Team can be arranged through the school secretaries. - The key issue/concern could also be raised at a review meeting (either a school review, TAC/TAF or Early Support meeting).
+- In the first instance take their concern/key issue to the class teacher and the class teacher will then feedback this information to the Senior Leadership Team / Headteacher. - Following this, a meeting with the Headteacher / member of the Senior Leadership Team can be arranged through the school secretaries. - The key issue/concern could also be raised at a review meeting (either a school review, TAC or Early Support meeting).

-If parents are not satisfied their concerns have been addressed they can write to the Chair of Governors.
+If parents are not satisfied their concerns have been addressed they can follow the school's Complaints Policy which can be found on the school website at www.alverton.org.uk